Tricycle House pedal-powered RV offers lots of home comforts

 Admittedly, the Tricycle House isn’t the only pedal-powered RV to be created, and one can't help but reel off a mental list of questions concerning the efficacy of PIDO's vision when taking in the impressive features.
 Despite these caveats, the Tricycle House does offer a very thought-provoking concept of sustainable nomadic living, which also asks questions of current Chinese government policy regarding land ownership.

-As of writing, we’ve heard no word on plans to bring the House Tricycle to market, but it's demonstrated in the video below.
+As of writing, we’ve heard no word on plans to bring the House Tricycle to market.